mcguffin/wp-access-areas/README.txt

 == Changelog ==

 = 1.2.7 =
-Feature: Edit view cap now for backend-only posts as well.
+Feature: Edit view cap now available for backend-only posts as well.
+Fix: 404 behaviour not saving when defalt behaviour is other than 404

 = 1.2.6 =
 Feature: Option to select post status after deleting access area